Atlanta Dream Team Chiro/Former Falcons · 13 yrs/PFCS Hall of Fame/Best of Gwinnett ’12 to ’26

 Dr. Joe's approach

-Insurance dictates 15-minute visits, packaged plans, and care decisions made by people who never see your case.
-Dr. Joe spent 23 years figuring out the right way to practice; insurance-driven care isn't it.
-New-patient evaluations are 60 minutes.
-Plans match what your case actually needs.
-We accept HSA, FSA, credit, and cash, and provide an itemized superbill for out-of-network reimbursement.
+Georgia Spine and Sports Rehab is cash-pay, and that decision was deliberate.
+Insurance dictates fifteen-minute visits, packaged plans, and care decisions made by reviewers who never see the patient.
+After twenty-three years figuring out the right way to practice, Dr. Joe is clear that insurance-driven care is not it.
+New-patient evaluations run sixty minutes.
+Plans match what the case actually needs.
+The clinic accepts HSA, FSA, credit, and cash, and provides members of the ChiroHealth program with an itemized superbill for out-of-network reimbursement.

-The "chiropractic vs. PT vs. orthopedics" turf war is dated by 15 years.
-Modern sports medicine is integrated, chiropractors, physical therapists, strength coaches, and orthopedic surgeons working together.
+The old turf war between chiropractic, physical therapy, and orthopedics is dated by at least fifteen years.
+Modern sports medicine is integrated.
+Chiropractors, physical therapists, strength coaches, and orthopedic surgeons work together because that is what produces the best outcomes for athletes.
 Every NFL team figured this out a long time ago.
-Dr. Joe refers to and works alongside specialists across north metro Atlanta routinely.
+Dr. Joe refers to, and works alongside, specialists across north metro Atlanta on a routine basis, and is comfortable saying when another clinician is the better fit for a case.

-If we don't think we can help, we'll say so on the first visit.
-If you'd be better served by an orthopedic surgeon, a sports physiatrist, or a different chiropractor whose specialty fits your case, we'll refer you.
-The goal is your outcome, not our visit count.
+The thing that matters most, on the first visit and every visit after, is an honest answer.
+If the team here does not think they can help, they say so on day one.
+If the patient would be better served by an orthopedic surgeon, a sports physiatrist, or a different chiropractor whose specialty fits the case, they refer them.
+The goal is the patient's outcome, not the clinic's visit count, and that is the standard the practice has held to for twenty-three years.

 Press and recognition